vidyar/shippabledocs1/sources/config.rst

 -----------------------

-If your script or test suite hangs for a long time or there hasn't been any log output in 10 minutes, then Shippable will forcefully terminate the build by adding a message on console log.
+If your script or test suite hangs for a long time or there hasn't been any log output in 10 minutes, then Shippable will forcefully terminate the build and add a message to the console log.